jcs-emacs/jcs-emacs/README.md

 * `.emacs.jcs`  [DIRECTORY]

-Install it this way; you wouldn't need to be asked to install all the necessary packages.
+Install it this way; you wouldn't need to be asked to install all necessary packages.
 So this may be faster or benefits to you.

 ## Optimization